Analyzing the initial environment

 Common commands around Deployments

 If we create a Deployment and delete the Pod it has created, then it takes care of recreating it for us.
-To eliminate the Pods associated to the Deployment we must eliminate the Deployment.
+To eliminate the Pods associated with the Deployment we must eliminate the Deployment.

 Updating K8s Deployment Object